There are two types of super contributions:

 What if you exceed your before-tax (concessional) contributions limit?

 If you exceed your before-tax super payment limit, the ATO will look at information provided to them from your super funds (including Sunsuper) as well as information you report in your tax return to assess if you need to pay the excess concessional contributions charge.
 Check out the ATO website for more information on what happens if you go over your before-tax contributions limit and how any tax can be paid.

 - Personal member voluntary contributions (no tax deduction claimed)

 - Spouse contributions

-*People under 65 at any point during the financial year may be able to bring forward two years’ of non-concessional contributions, allowing you to contribute up to three times the cap (that is $540,000) at once or at any time during the three financial years.||The “bring forward” rule does not apply to people aged 65 or over on 1 July of the financial year.|
+*People under 65 at any point during the financial year may be able to bring forward two years’ of after-tax super payments, allowing you to contribute up to three times the cap at once or at any time during the three financial years.
+Note that a higher bring-forward amount applies if you exceeded the applicable cap in 2016/17 or 2017/18.

 What if you exceed your non-concessional contributions cap?